 This expanding market opportunity is attracting competition from the likes of Palantir (NYSE:PLTR), IBM (NYSE:IBM) and a number of growing startups.

-As you can see below, C3.ai's revenue growth has been strong over the last two years, growing from quarterly revenue of $41.3 million in Q2 FY2021, to $62.4 million.
+As you can see below, C3.ai's revenue growth has been mediocre over the last two years, growing from $58.26 million in Q2 FY2022 to $73.23 million this quarter.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-C3.ai's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 66.7% in Q2.
+C3.ai's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 56.1% in Q2.

-That means that for every $1 in revenue the company had $0.66 left to spend on developing new products, marketing & sales and the general administrative overhead.
-This would be considered a low gross margin for a SaaS company and it has dropped significantly from the previous quarter, which is probably the opposite of what shareholders would like it to do.
+That means that for every $1 in revenue the company had $0.56 left to spend on developing new products, sales and marketing, and general administrative overhead.
+C3.ai's gross margin is poor for a SaaS business and it's deteriorated even further over the last year.
+This is probably the opposite direction that shareholders would like to see it go.

 Cash Is King

-If you have followed StockStory for a while, you know that we put an emphasis on cash flow.
+If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
-We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-C3.ai burned through $77 million in Q2, increasing the cash burn by 288% year on year.
+We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
+C3.ai burned through $55.13 million of cash in Q2 , increasing its cash burn by 28.4% year on year.

-C3.ai has burned through $202.7 million in cash over the last twelve months, a negative 75.1% free cash flow margin.
-This low FCF margin is a result of C3.ai's need to still heavily invest in the business.
+C3.ai has burned through $119.4 million of cash over the last 12 months, resulting in a negative 43.2% free cash flow margin.
+This low FCF margin stems from C3.ai's poor unit economics or a constant need to reinvest in its business to stay competitive.

 Key Takeaways from C3.ai's Q2 Results